 1. What is kialodenzidaisis?

-Kialodenzidaisis is a relatively new term that refers to a chronic systemic illness characterised by fatigue, inflammation, and immune dysregulation.
+Kialodenzidaisis is a relatively new term for a chronic systemic illness characterised by fatigue, inflammation, and immune dysregulation.
 It is often diagnosed based on symptoms, rather than traditional diagnostic tests.

 2. Can it be cured naturally?